 Rainbows: The rainbow signifies it has already rained and the sun is out again, our prayers have been answered!
 The rainbow is a sign of renewal, prosperity and good days coming.

 Zia: The Zia is a sun symbol first used by the people of Zia Pueblo.
 It was a sacred symbol, meant for viewing in sacred ceremonies only.
+In 1895 James Stephenson was negotiating to buy a ceremonial pot with the full Zia painting on it when he fell ill and shortly died.
+The pot itself disappeared and reappeared a few years later in Santa Fe.
+There was a lot of negotiation between the Zia people and the state but eventually an agreement was reached allowing a stripped down version of the painting to be used far and wide.
 When New Mexico became a state in 1912, the Zia was taken as the central symbol of the state flag.
 The Zia is also sometimes seen as a cross with four directions.
 The number four is sacred to many Native American groups as it embodies the powers of nature: the four directions, four seasons and four ages of man.
 It is a symbol of life and balance.